 Absorption - Application of one Synera patch for 30 minutes in adults produced peak plasma concentrations of lidocaine less than 5 ng/mL while plasma levels of tetracaine were below the limit of quantitation (<0.9 ng/mL) in all subjects tested (n = 12, see Table 1).
 Synera application up to 60 minutes did not significantly increase plasma levels of lidocaine or tetracaine compared to a 30-minute application.

-Absorption of Lidocaine and Tetracaine from Synera in Normal Adult Volunteers (n = 12)
+Table 1 Absorption of Lidocaine and Tetracaine from Synera in Normal Adult Volunteers (n = 12)

 * Estimated absorbed dose was calculated by subtracting the residual amount of drug in each patch from the labeled claim

 na = not applicable